 Screen Image vs. Reality

-Cast member Olga James would even observe during the filming of Carmen Jones that the sexy image Dottie projected so expertly in the film truly was acting:
+Cast member Olga James (Cindy Lou) observed during filming of Carmen Jones that the sexy image Dottie projected so expertly in the film truly was acting:

 “Looking like she did was a sensual thing in itself.
 But the kinds of things that she did as the character Carmen, I always thought was acting, which makes the acting all the more remarkable, because I don’t think that THAT was her personality from what I observed.
 I don’t think that innately was her personality.”

-In fact, the sensuality of Carmen Jones deeply worried Dorothy, who briefly told Preminger after she won the part that she could not accept it.
+In fact, the sensuality of Carmen Jones deeply worried Dorothy.
+Not long after winning the role, Dottie, despite her initial excitement, told Otto Preminger that she could not accept the part:

 “I tried to tell him how it was being bruted about that I was the wrong choice for the part.
 I had been compared with others purportedly with more sex appeal, or more dramatic talent.”